 Want to apply your scientific talents and experience to help guide the next generation of research on the health effects of air pollution?
 Are you dedicated to putting science into practice in the assessment and communication of health impacts?
-We are looking for a talented and versatile PhD scientist, with training in epidemiology, biostatistics, or related fields, to join our team at the Health Effects Institute, located in the heart of Boston’s downtown.
+Although we do not have any opening at the present, we will be happy to speak with talented and versatile PhD scientists, with training in epidemiology, biostatistics, or related fields, to join our team at the Health Effects Institute, located in the heart of Boston’s downtown.
 For more than 35 years, HEI has been a source of high-quality, impartial, and policy-relevant science on the health effects of air pollution in the United States and abroad.

-As part of the HEI scientific team and working in collaboration with expert committees and HEI staff, you will play a key role in a variety of innovative scientific activities aimed at improving the understanding the health impacts of air pollution, including:
+As part of the HEI scientific team and working in collaboration with expert committees and others, future candidates will play a key role in a variety of innovative scientific activities aimed at improving the understanding the health impacts of air pollution, including:

 - Multidisciplinary Research and Review: Develop and implement comprehensive research and review programs to answer key questions of interest to HEI;

 - Traffic-related Air Pollution: A state-of-the-science review of the literature;

 - Global Health: Studies of the contributions of major sources of air pollution to air quality and health, using the Global Burden of Disease (GBD) and other methodologies;

 - State of Global Air: Annual update of HEI’s new State of Global Air report and website; and

 - Other projects and research activities, depending on each candidate's experience and interests.

 - Work with our academic, government, and other partners, as well as HEI’s external expert groups comprising preeminent scientists from around the world;

 - Define and pursue new opportunities within the scope of HEI’s mission;